How To Install LED Strip Lights On The Ceiling - LED & Lighting Info (2023)

 One benefit of a false ceiling is that you likely won’t need to chain on as many strip lights, which could lead to a voltage drop if they are run in series.

-The starting point of your strips really matters because the power outlet will be around that area.
+Where you start your LED strip really matters because you’ll want the power outlet to be around that area.

 In case you’re an avid YouTuber or TikToker, then you definitely don’t want unsavory wires showing in your videos.